Intermediate Python¶

 new_df = df.sort_values( by=label or index)

-To specify whether the provided label is a row or column, use the keyword argument axis
+To specify whether the provided label is a row or column, use the keyword argument axis.
+The axis value can be

 It is 0 by default.